configfacets/npm/README.md

 **Configuration**

-- `constructor(apiUrl, apiKey = null, postBody = {}):` Initializes the configuration object.
+- `constructor(source, sourceType, apiKey = null, postBody = {}):` Initializes the configuration object with a source (URL or file) and source type.
-- `async fetch():` Fetches the configuration data from the API.
+- `async fetch():` Fetches the configuration data from the source.
 - `getValue(keyPath):` Retrieves the value for the specified key path.

 ## Contributing

-We welcome contributions!, feel free to connect with us in our [Discord community](https://discord.gg/zWj3Rzud5s)
+We welcome contributions!
+Feel free to connect with us in our [Discord community](https://discord.gg/zWj3Rzud5s).